direktt/direktt-plugin/guides/developer-guide.md

 **Parameters:**

-$subscription_uid (string)
+- `$subscription_uid` (string)
   The Direktt subscription UID of the target user (same as subscriptionId).

-$message_uid (string)
+- `$message_uid` (string)
   The unique ID of the message you want to update (provided by Direktt).

-$content (mixed)
+- `$content` (mixed)
   The new content you want to set for the message.
 This should match the expected message format for the Direktt update API (generally a message object or its content parts).

 Internally:

-Builds a POST payload:
+- Builds a POST payload:
-subscriptionUid
+  - `subscriptionUid`
-messageUid
+  - `messageUid`
-content
+  - `content`
-Sends it to the Direktt updateMessage endpoint.
+- Sends it to the Direktt `updateMessage` endpoint.

 **Returns:**

-No explicit return value (void).
-The response from wp_remote_post() is stored in $response but not returned.
-For custom error handling, you can adapt the method in your own code.
+- No explicit return value (void).

 ### Send Message Template